Verstappen Takes Pole In Austria As Hamilton Struggles For Pace - UrduPoint

 Verstappen Takes Pole In Austria As Hamilton Struggles For Pace

-Spielberg, Austria, (APP - UrduPoint / Pakistan Point News - 3rd Jul, 2021 ) :Red Bull's world championship leader Max Verstappen will start on pole for the Austrian Grand Prix after edging out Lando Norris for McLaren in qualifying on Saturday.
+Spielberg, Austria, (APP - UrduPoint / Pakistan Point News - 3rd Jul, 2021 ) :Red Bull's world championship leader Max Verstappen will start on pole for the Austrian Grand Prix after edging out Lando Norris for McLaren in qualifying on Saturday as Lewis Hamilton resigned himself to another trying weekend.

 "Hopefully we can finish it off tomorrow," said the 23-year-old, who was cheered on by a sea of Dutch fans at the first Grand Prix weekend to welcome back a capacity crowd since the start of the coronavirus pandemic.